marczaku/networking-102-realtime/README.md

 ### Goal
 Creating an Open Game Server for a small Word Game.\
-Players can send Words to the Server that builds them into sentences and sends the full sentence back.
+Players can send Words to the Server that builds them into sentences and sends the full sentence back.\
+Clients do not have to explicitly connect to the Game.
+They can simply participate by sending data to the Server.\

 Rules:
 - The server can receive any segments sent to its Port via UDP.